zhangyumingsh/kernel-rk/Documentation/trace/ftrace.rst

 	By default, 128 comms are saved (see "saved_cmdlines" above).
-To increase or decrease the amount of comms that are cached, echo the number of comms to cache into this file.
+To increase or decrease the amount of comms that are cached, echo in a the number of comms to cache, into this file.

   saved_tgids: